thedodd/wither/README.md

 Check out the [changelog](https://github.com/thedodd/wither/master/CHANGELOG.md) for more details on what has happened from release to release.

+### current plans & direction
+Progress is being made towards a `0.6.0` release.
+This will be a backwards incompatible release ... but you should be able to remove a decent bit of code.
+The release will be focused on implementing a custom derive for defining your models, which is 95% of what it takes to get started with this crate.
+Seems like a big win, IMHO.

 ### getting started
 A minimal example of how you might define a model for a MongoDB collection.